The Book Is Now Available!

 Such beautiful wings!
 If the world’s top artists were to gather and try to improve them, they would quickly suspend their efforts as hopeless.
 Simply stated: The design of the Navy Wings of Gold is flawless; the beauty is matchless.

 No matter when you went through Naval Flight Training, you know how demanding that year and a half can be.
 You may also remember the humor, hilarity, nostalgia, and just plain funny stories.
-Getting Our Wings is a book that will narrate our first century’s history while interjecting many humorous, nostalgic, memorable and just plain funny stories.
-Share your special memories in the Submission Form below.
+Getting Our Wings The Navy Way is a book that narrates our first century’s history while interjecting many humorous, nostalgic, memorable and just plain funny stories.
+Share your special memories in the Submission Form below for upcoming editions.

 In Primary Phase we first tasted Navy flying.
 We learned to take off, to land, to stall, to recover from a spin and to save our plane and ourselves in an emergency.
 We soloed.
 Remember your first solo and how exciting it was to shove that throttle forward and lift off with an empty back seat?
 Then a sobering realism hit us.
 Suddenly we were alone — the one and only person who could return our plane safely to base.